 After a cessation of operations of two years, the well is considered to be in temporary abandoned status.
-The Permittee shall permanently plug and abandon the well in accordance with the approved plan and 40 CFR § 144.52(a)(6) within one year of entering temporarily abandoned status, unless the Permittee:
+The Permittee shall plug and abandon the well in accordance with the approved plan and 40 CFR § 144.52(a)(6) unless the Permittee:

 - a.
-Provides notice to the Director within 30 calendar days of the end of the two years of temporary abandonment, and - b.
+Provides notice to the Director within 30 days of the end of the two years of temporary abandonment, and - b.
 Provides information that, to the Director's satisfaction, demonstrates the Permittee's intent to use the well in the future; or - c.
 Describes actions or procedures, satisfactory to the Director, which the Permittee will take to ensure that the well will not endanger USDWs during the period of temporary abandonment.
 These actions and procedures shall include compliance with the technical requirements applicable to active injection wells unless waived by the Director.